ujadh/analogclock/README.md

 <!-- | SR-004 | [Stakeholder - Tax Collector]() | Tax man | Collect taxes | -->

 ## Customer journey paths related to the service
 Customer journey paths are the routes that users take when interacting with a service.
-For the CodeMinds project, developing a forum service for WIMMA Lab, here are potential customer journey paths:
+For the CodeMinds project, developing a forum service for Wimma Capstone, here are potential customer journey paths:

 <!-- >Consider the assignment and consider whether its use involves any general events, for example before or after use.
 How is the service / solution implemented and how is it used as part of the service paths?
 >Case description describes a series of events that are performed in a selected situation during the use of the service.
 There may be several different customer-specific service paths, but the most important thing is to identify the most important ones at the beginning.